syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 The following code example shows how to apply the number format for sequence field.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates a new document
+WordDocument document = CreateDocument();
+//Accesses sequence field in the document
+WSeqField field = (document.LastSection.Body.ChildEntities[0] as WParagraph).ChildEntities[0] as WSeqField;
+//Applies the number format for sequence field field.NumberFormat = CaptionNumberingFormat.Roman;
+//Accesses sequence field in the document field = (document.LastSection.Body.ChildEntities[1] as WParagraph).ChildEntities[0] as WSeqField;
+//Applies the number format for sequence field field.NumberFormat = CaptionNumberingFormat.Roman;
+//Accesses sequence field in the document field = (document.LastSection.Body.ChildEntities[2] as WParagraph).ChildEntities[0] as WSeqField;
+//Applies the number format for sequence field field.NumberFormat = CaptionNumberingFormat.Roman;
+//Updates the document fields
+document.UpdateDocumentFields();
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates a new document